 A phrase often uttered in frustration is “They don’t get it.”
 When spoken among colleagues, a chorus of heads will likely nod in affirmation.
 And while conferring over beers or lattes, someone will respond “Yes, what is wrong with them?” as everyone’s mind spins on thoughts of how obvious it is, and how stupid they must be.

 From political movements, to particular professions, they don’t get it is a pseudo-rallying cry of the ignored and the powerless.
 But it serves only to bond people in their despair, instead of rallying them towards progress.
 To say “They don’t get it” is giving up.
-It spreads assumptions about the nature of ideas out into the world, pretending there is no alternative, despite history to the contrary.
+It spreads assumptions about the nature of ideas out into the world by pretending there is no alternative, despite the vast history that contradicts this notion.

 There are four traps lurking inside that are easy to disarm with questions: